-So now that festival season is in full swing – with the likes of Download Festival and Glastonbury having set the bar high for 2019, we thought we’d give you a round-up of some of the best (and most bizarre!) bucket-list ideas in the form of festivals from around the world.
+With that in mind, we thought we’d give you a round-up of some of the best (and most bizarre!) bucket-list ideas in the form of festivals from around the world.
 These festivals abroad are sure-fire experiences to get us Brits buzzing with excitement!

 Some of these unique gatherings are based around music, some will have you diving into delicious food and ALL give you a taste of captivating culture.
 So take a look at our list of cheap holidays and find out which one is at the top of your travel bucket list?